Thahit/StockPrice/BuyOrSell/ReadMe.md

 - using SMA(short moving average) https://www.dummies.com/personal-finance/investing/stocks-trading/how-to-interpret-and-use-moving-averages-in-trading/
 - Zero crosses https://www.ig.com/en-ch/trading-strategies/macd-trading-strategy-190610#:~:text=The%20strategy%20is%20to%20buy,the%20signals%20issued%20too%20late.

-Unfortunately, You cannot see the interactive Bokeh visualisations within github, you will have to ru nthe code yourself  to see the results.
+Unfortunately, You cannot see the interactive Bokeh visualisations within github, you will have to run the code yourself to see the results.